tmenochet/ADMap/README.md

-Get-LdapPassword                -   gets plaintext passwords from a given Active Directory domain Get-KerberoastableUser          -   gets user accounts vulnerable to Kerberoast and ASREPRoast attacks Get-KerberosDelegation          -   enumerates enabled accounts granted with Kerberos delegation Get-PrivExchangeStatus          -   gets PrivExchange exploitability regarding to Active Directory ACL Get-ExchangeVersion             -   enumerates Exchange servers from Active Directory and check for exploitable vulnerabilities
+Get-LdapPassword                -   gets plaintext passwords from a given Active Directory domain Get-KerberoastableUser          -   gets user accounts vulnerable to Kerberoast and ASREPRoast attacks Get-KerberosDelegation          -   enumerates enabled accounts granted with Kerberos delegation Get-VulnerableSchemaClass       -   gets vulnerable schema classes that can be used to create arbitrary objects Get-PrivExchangeStatus          -   gets PrivExchange exploitability regarding to Active Directory ACL Get-ExchangeVersion             -   enumerates Exchange servers from Active Directory and check for exploitable vulnerabilities
 Get-LegacyComputer              -   enumerates outdated Windows computers in a given Active Directory domain